azer/failing-line/README.md

 ## failing-line

-Return the line number and filename of failing line from given error object
+Return the line and column number, filename and function name from the failing line from given error object.

 ## Install